volterraedge/terraform-provider-volterra/docs/resources/volterra_app_firewall.md

 `suspicious_bot_action` - (Optional) A client that exhibits non-malicious tools such as site crawlers, monitors, spiders, web downloaders and bots behaviors, signatures such as search bots and social media agents (`String`).

+### Bot Protection Choice Default Bot Setting

+Malicious bots will be blocked, Suspicious and Good bots will be reported..

 ### Custom Anonymization Anonymization Config

 List of HTTP headers, cookies and query parameters whose values will be masked.